Important Message from Our Founder

 Referred to us by FOTM documented artist Elyn Zimmerman, Chelsea joined our team in 2022 as a Learning to See program assistant.
 Chelsea earned her MFA in Studio Fine Art in 2019 from the Art Center College of Design.
 With a background in journalism, political theory, and gender studies she carves a circuitous path in pursuit of a more resilient and life-affirming creative existence.
 Utilizing writing, photography, collage, sculpture, and performance, her interdisciplinary practice is rooted in the confrontation of the commonplace – questioning the status quo.
 Drawing on her interests in philosophy, social justice, power dynamics and identity, she is continuously asking why, to what end, and most importantly, what else could be?
 The latter being the most important question for FOTM.
 She is the ideal candidate to bring FOTM’s next chapter to fruition.

 It’s hard to let go of something one deeply loves.
 But I realize for FOTM to flourish and truly reach the goals we all know are in our future, I must pass the torch to the next generation to bring FOTM to its full potential.
 This decision was difficult.
 But my own attention has been consumed by the health and wellbeing of my own family.

 In my heart, I am an educator.
 Passing on my knowledge will be a joy.
 Seeing the FOTM Arts Archive & Library flourish will be the greatest reward to the years I dedicated to the arts community.
 After 28 years at the helm, I am ready to transition and pass on my knowledge in the same fashion as my mentors educated me – through experience.

 Your SUPPORT now means more than ever.
 This next year will be a year of apprenticeship, strengthening partnerships and fostering audiences beyond our own community.
 With your continued support, the foundation on which we all built will flourish.

-With love, gratitude, and best wishes for the holiday season,
+With love, gratitude, and best wishes for the year to come,